superbob/tetedotout/README.md

 Introduction
 ------------

-I'm a father since 2013-12-31 and my wife breastfeed our baby.
+I'm a father since 2013-12-31 and my wife breastfeed our baby.<br>
-To ease her task I developed this web app.
+To ease her task I developed this web app.<br>
 It was the occasion for me to play with AngularJS, Bootstrap, Yeoman and Google App Engine.

 Features